Gbemiga97/IAM_Portfolio/Business-Driven Access Governance Model/01_Lab.md

 **Company:** *Apex Financial Services*
 **The Problem:** The IT Service Desk is drowning in tickets.
 New hires in the Finance and HR departments wait days for access to SharePoint sites, Teams, and SaaS apps.
 IT admins are blindly approving requests without knowing if the user *actually* needs the data.
-**The Solution:** You will implement **Entra ID Entitlement Management**.
-You will delegate decision-making authority to the "Business Owners" (Finance Director and HR Manager) so they control who accesses their data, while IT controls the security guardrails.
+**The Solution:**  I'll implement **Entra ID Entitlement Management**, and delegate decision-making authority to the "Business Owners" (Finance Director and HR Manager) so they control who can access their data, while IT controls the security guardrails.

 ---

 ## 2. Phase 1: The Business-to-IAM Mapping (Planning)

-*Before touching the portal, you must map business needs to technical objects.
-This document is a critical piece of your portfolio.*
+*Mapping business needs to technical objects.*

-**Task:** Create a "Governance Matrix" (Excel/Table) defining the ownership.
+**Task:** Create a "Governance Matrix" defining the ownership.

 | Business Role | Data/Resources (The "What") | Resource Type | Data Owner (The "Who") | Approval Workflow | Access Duration |
 | --- | --- | --- | --- | --- | --- |